edanalytics/edu_edfi_source/README.md

 can be handled by adding base/stage models in the importing project.

-Extension columns are stored in the API payloads under an `_ext` element in the payload, which contains a dictionary of named extensions, each containing their extended columns.
+Extension columns are stored in the API payloads under an `_ext` element in the JSON, which contains a dictionary of named extensions, each containing their extended columns.

 To add these to your tables, you need a configuration block in `dbt_project.yml`